 \begin{Theorem} [cf. Theorem~\ref{thoremint}] Let $A$ be an abelian variety over $\overline{K}$ and let $X$ be an irreducible closed subvariety of $A$.
 Let $G_{X} \subset A$ be the stabilizer of $X$.
 Suppose $\dim (X / G_{X}) > b ((X / G_{X})_{v})$ for some place $v$.
 Then $X$ does not have dense small points. \end{Theorem}

 \begin{Pf} We argue by contradiction.
-Suppose there exists a counterexample $X$ to Theorem~\ref{maintheorem}.
-Then, the closed subvariety $X / G_{X} \subset A / G_{X}$ has dense small points by Lemma~\ref{image-counterexample}.
-That tells us that $X / G_{X}$ is again a counterexample.
+Suppose that there exists a counterexample $X$ to Theorem~\ref{maintheorem}, that is, $X$ has dense small points but is not a special subvariety.
+Then the closed subvariety $X / G_{X} \subset A / G_{X}$ is again a counterexample by virtue of Lemma~\ref{image-counterexample} and Proposition~\ref{specialsubvariety}.
 Accordingly we may assume $G_{X} = 0$ and our assumption in the theorem says $d := \dim X > b (X_{v})$.
 Since $G_{X} = 0$, there exists an integer $N > 0$ such that

 is generically finite (cf. \cite[Lemma~3.1]{zhang2}).
 We put $X' := X^{N}$ and $Y := \alpha (X')$.
 The closed subvariety $X' \subset A^{N}$ also has dense small points by Lemma~\ref{product-dense}.